openmainframeproject/tersedecompress-testdata/tests/README.md

 ### Text Files

 - Transferred to z/OS as text format which means they can be viewed on z/OS.
-- Text format files without logical records i.e. files transferred with FB LRECL=1 are not correctly untersed in text mode because record separators will be inserted where they did not exist.
-Those files will be only be tested in binary mode.
+- Text format files without logical records i.e. files transferred with FB LRECL=1 are not accurate representations of the original data after transferring in text mode because line separators are inserted.
+However, they are potentially useful tests because they exercise cases where a single read of compressed input data may produce multiple output records.
-- Artificial/a.txt is an exception to the LRECL=1 rule because it is a single character and a single z/OS record is an accurate representation.

 ### Binary Files

-- Binary files or text files with no record boundaries can be treated as FB with LRECL of 1 byte but do not make sense as variable length records.
+- Binary files with no record boundaries can be treated as FB with LRECL of 1 byte but do not make sense as variable length records.
-- Text/Binary format files are text but some non-text characters were found so translation etc will be unreliable.
-They will only be tested as binary files, but they do have logical records so can also be tested as VB binary format.
+- Text/Binary format files are text with some non-text or e.g. UTF8 characters were found.
+Text translation etc will be unreliable.
+Git treats them as binary and so does not do the line end translation that is required for successful testing of text files across platforms.
+They will only be tested as binary files.
+They do have logical records so can be tested as VB binary format.

 ## Files